monero-project/monero/README.md

         # or in background
         docker run -it -d -v /aeon/chain:/root/.aeon -v /aeon/wallet:/wallet -p 11180:11180 aeon

+* The build needs 3 GB space.
+* Wait one  hour or more

 Packaging for your favorite distribution would be a welcome contribution!

 ## Running aeond